100 Climate-neutral Cities by 2030 – by and for the Citizens

 Selection of the Green CIties

-To apply for the ‘Green Cities’ Mission, a city should have a size of 50.000+ citizens.
+To apply for this Mission, a city should have a size of 50.000+ citizens.
 For smaller countries, the application threshold will be 10.000 citizens.
 The selection of the (at least) 100 cities that will take part in the ‘Green Cities’ Mission, will be a transparent process, and to ensure geographical dispersion, at least one city from all European Member States will be selected to become one of the cities that will strive for climate neutrality by 2030.
 The entire process consists out of 4 distinct phases:

 - An open call: The city authority expresses interest and performs a self-assessment to determine their preparedness level (beginner, experienced or frontrunner level).